The Story Behind Echoing Hope

 Tragically, Chris died just under a year after moving into his own, one-bedroom place on the ranch.
 In October 2013, he started suffering what seemed like a cold.
 Most symptoms went away, but shortness of breath persisted.
 Finally, it was determined that he had a cancerous tumor that was slowly squeezing his heart and lungs.
 He died Dec.
 22, 2013.

 Today Echoing Hope continues in Chris’s honor.
 In October of 2012, we began serving families in their homes, providing respite and habilitation services Echoing Hope style.
 It didn’t take long for word to begin spreading about this new organization which put a premium on respect and belief in the potential of each person involved.
 Echoing Hope currently provides in home services in Tucson and surrounding communities, and in the Sierra Vista/Bisbee area.
 There is an incredible, ongoing need for quality providers and this area of the organization has continued to expand steadily.

-Today there are seven full time residents at Echoing Hope Ranch, with several more on the horizon.
+Today there are many full time residents at Echoing Hope Ranch, with several more on the horizon.
 Already, the residents who are living there are showing gratifying growth in independence and are enjoying participating in varied activities and outings.
 During the day they are joined by others from the community who come to be a part of the Day Program where they participate in horticultural activities as well as music, art and exercise programs.